lyonbros/composer.js/README.md

 # Composer.js
-Composer is an MVC framework for building powerful javascript applications.
+Composer is a library for building complex single-page applications.

 As of v1.0, Composer now runs on top of either jQuery or Mootools, allowing you to build awesome apps no matter what DOM library you choose.